CDL-Quantum/CohortProject_2020/README.md

 ## Quantum Bootcamp Cohort Project 2020

 The 2020 Cohort Project is an online collaboration bringing together founders in a series of open-source challenges.
-During the four-week bootcamp, founders will form teams to compete and collaborate on a set of challenges designed to engage science, technology, and business founders in problems related to quantum entrepreneurship.
+During the four-week bootcamp, the cohort will be split into teams.
+These teams will compete on a set of challenges designed to engage their science, technology, and business skills on problems related to quantum entrepreneurship.
 This year's challenges will focus on Quantum Chemistry.

 ### Goals:
 * Technical: To calculate low-energy quantum properties of some small molecules, identifying the strengths and weaknesses of various modern approaches.
-* Business: To disseminate the results of the collaboration in an open access format accessible to all quantum entrepreneurs; to identify value propositions in the various technical approaches.
+* Business: To communicate the results of the collaboration, and to imagine possible uses of the technology as a solution to a real-world customer.

 ### Project Legacy:
-Each week your team will fork this repository to your own GitHub account to work on the challenges.
-At the end of the week you will issue a pull request.
-CDL will choose one team's work to merge into the main upstream repository, where it will become part of the legacy of the 2020 Boot Camp.
+The Cohort Project is open source, and hosted on GitHub.
+Each Monday at 8:00am EST the teams will fork this repository to their own GitHub account to begin work on the challenges.
+By Saturday at 11:59pm EST each team must issue a pull request with their final entry.
+CDL will revew the pull requests, and choose one team's work to merge into the main upstream repository.
+From that point on it will become part of the legacy of the 2020 Boot Camp.

 ### Weekly Challenges